 Leeds International Festival 2020 (L20 for short) will shine a light on the ‘now’ face of Leeds, pushing the city forward as a hub of invention and inclusivity.

 As well as bringing in international speakers, the festival also celebrates the unshakeable creative spirit and rich cultural diversity of Leeds, by providing a platform for local creators and thinkers to showcase experimental new works and ideas.

 Over 70% of the festival programme is selected through open call submissions.
 For L20, over 450 proposals were submitted from over 30 different countries.
 The success of the open call has paved the way for a new kind of festival model, one rooted in openness and inclusivity, where anyone can submit an idea and have it realised.

-Alumni speakers of the festival include Helen Sharman CMG OBE, the first Briton in space; winter olympic gold medal winner Amy Williams; author Matt Hague; and biologist and broadcaster Professor Alice Roberts.
+Alumni speakers of the festival include Helen Sharman CMG OBE, the first Briton in space; winter olympic gold medal winner Amy Williams; author Matt Haig; and biologist and broadcaster Professor Alice Roberts.
 As well as pioneering creatives such as Yves Tumor, Matty Bovan, and Mykki Blanco.